ThomasK81/vagrantboxes/README.md

 # Manual for setting up Vagrant VMs

 Given all the different OS and software versions used by students and workshop participants, we decided to package some tools necessary to run our scripts, libraries, tools in a virtual machine and ship it in a Vagrant box, the `LeipzigDH.box`.
 This keeps OS specific helpdesking and troubleshooting to a minimum.
 All one has to do to get `LeipzigDH.box` is to install VirtualBox and Vagrant and initialise the box.
 Please find more information below.
+Due to the lack of a secure password / username, please do not save any sensitive information on your virtual machine. `LeipzigDH.box` is a learning environment and not a permament solution for virtualising your research.
+If you like to build a virtual machine that is similar to `LeipzigDH.box` but safer, we are happy to give some hints and advice.

 ## What is in the `LeipzigDH.box`?